cldf/cookbook/recipes/cldf_sql/README.md

 Thanks to the [CLDF SQL](https://github.com/cldf/cldf/blob/master/extensions/sql.md) extension, we can access (most) data in a CLDF dataset via SQL.
 To do so, we must first load the dataset into a SQLite databse, using the [`cldf createdb` command](https://github.com/cldf/pycldf#converting-a-cldf-dataset-to-an-sqlite-database).
+(For an introduction to SQL databases, see the [Software Carpentry lesson "Databases and SQL"](https://swcarpentry.github.io/sql-novice-survey/).)

 ## A first example with WALS